michaelbuckner/NOW-Dynamic-Data-Generator/README.md

 ### Generated Fields for Incident Records

-The generator creates incident records with the following fields:
+The generator creates incident records with the following fields optimized for ServiceNow import:

-- **number**: Unique incident number (e.g., INC0010001)
 - **caller_id**: Reference to a user in the sys_user table
 - **category**: IT service category (e.g., Network, Hardware, Software)
 - **subcategory**: Subcategory related to the category (e.g., VPN, Laptop, Application)